 We monitor the progress of all pupils, and staff’s continuous assessment ensures that learning is taking place to a high standard.
 Our whole-school system for monitoring progress includes half termly pupil progress meetings, work and planning scrutiny and discussions with staff.

-For more information on our approach please see our Teaching and Learning Policy which is available on the on our Policies and documents page, or from the school office.
+For more information on our approach please see our Teaching & Learning Policy and SEND Policy which are available on our Policies and Documents page, or from the school office.

 At different times in their school career, a child or young person may have a special educational need.
 The Department for Education’s SEND Code of Practice defines SEN as: